 When disaster strikes, people will go into crisis mode.
 With a well thought-through disaster recovery plan, knowing that the company's information and data can be accessed in a moment can help management ensure that panic does not take over.

-Interactive Director of Data Centre & Business Continuity Clint Seagrave says they understand the industry-specific challenges facing today's financial services sector, and have the capabilities and knowledge to comply to those requirements.
+Interactive Director of Data Center - Business Continuity Clint Seagrave says they understand the industry-specific challenges facing today's financial services sector, and have the capabilities and knowledge to comply to those requirements.